LavaMoat/LavaMoat/packages/webpack/README.md

   Setting positive verbosity will enable runChecks.
 - readableResourceIds: Decide whether to keep resource IDs human readable (regardless of production/development mode).
 If false, they are replaced with a sequence of numbers.
 Keeping them readable may be useful for debugging when a policy violation error is thrown.
 - lockdown: set configuration for [SES lockdown]().
 Setting the option replaces defaults from LavaMoat.
-- HtmlWebpackPluginInterop: add a script tag to the html output for lockdown.js if HtmlWebpackPlugin is in use
+- HtmlWebpackPluginInterop: add a script tag to the html output for ./lockdown file if HtmlWebpackPlugin is in use

 ```js
 const LavaMoatPlugin = require('@lavamoat/webpack')